Spinach Gnocchi with Shaved Ricotta Salata

 - In a large pot of salted boiling water, blanch the spinach until tender, about 4 minutes.
 Drain, reserving 1/2 cup of the cooking liquid.
 Cool the spinach in a bowl of ice water, then drain and squeeze dry.
 Wipe out the pot, fill with water and bring to a gentle simmer.

 - Meanwhile, transfer the spinach to a food processor.
-Add 3 tablespoons of the reserved cooking liquid and puree until very smooth.
-You should have 1 cup of puree; add additional cooking liquid if needed.
+Add 3 tablespoons of the reserved cooking liquid and puree until very smooth; add a bit more cooking liquid if needed.

-- Scrape the spinach puree into a large bowl and mix in the grated Grana Padano cheese, eggs, bread crumbs, nutmeg, 3/4 teaspoon of salt and 1/4 teaspoon of pepper.
+- Scrape 1 cup of the spinach puree into a large bowl.
+(Reserve any remaining puree for another use.)
+Mix in the grated Grana Padano cheese, eggs, bread crumbs, nutmeg, 3/4 teaspoon of salt and 1/4 teaspoon of pepper.
 Stir in 1/4 cup of the flour to form a soft dough.